1. The Neighbourgoods Market, Woodstock

 What we love about this market is its boisterous, musical atmosphere that sucks you in and makes you feel welcome straight away!

 WHEN: Thursdays from 4:30 pm – 8 pm in Summer and Sundays from 12 pm – 4 pm in Winter

 This market may have one of the most beautiful settings around, which explains why it’s so popular with locals and tourists alike.
 Set on the hills of the Cape Point vineyard, the mountains is your backdrop and a serene lake sparkles in front of you.
 This market is perfect for families and kiddies.

-The Cape Point Vineyards Market is a food market with a wide selection foods made by all its vendors with fresh, organic produce.
-From Paella, to authentic Greek cuisine, delicious hamburgers and scrumptious, sweet pancakes – you won’t be disappointed with the wide selection of choices.
+The Cape Point Vineyards Market is a food market with wide selection of food made by all its vendors with fresh, organic produce.
+From Paella to authentic Greek cuisine, delicious hamburgers and scrumptious, sweet pancakes – you won’t be disappointed with the wide selection of choices.